Professor Henk de Berg

 - Professional activities

 I am currently External Examiner for German at Nottingham, and for Dutch at Cambridge.
-I have been Internal or External Examiner for 1 MPhil thesis and 13 PhD theses.
+I have been Internal or External Examiner for 14 PhD theses and 1 MPhil thesis.

 I have acted as a referee for a variety of publishers (including Cambridge UP, Oxford UP, and Routledge) and international journals.
 I am on the editorial boards of the “Publications of the English Goethe Society” and “Convivium”.